beamable/BeamableProduct/microservice/readme.md

 These are assuming your microservice lives in the default USAM folder, make changes to these paths according to the actual location of your microservice.

+# Contributing
+This project has the same [contribution policy](https://github.com/beamable/BeamableProduct/tree/main/README.md#Contributing) as the main repository.

+# License
+This project has the same [license policy](https://github.com/beamable/BeamableProduct/tree/main/README.md#License) as the main repository.